matthiaszimmermann/golem-python/src/sdk/README.md

 def count(self, query: str, block_number: int = None) -> CountResult:
     """
     Count matching entities for specified query and block_number.
+    The query argument specifies which entries to return.
+    A subset of the SQL WHERE clause regarding annotations and metadata attributes is supported.
     For block number None (default) the latest block number available to the client connection is used.
     Only block_numbers covering the last n minutes are supported.
     Raises InvalidInputError for invalid arguments.